lab-technician-studying-vial-990x358

 Overall, the forensic technician field offers plenty of opportunities for career advancement.
 Spending time in the lab and the field and gaining these skills can open doors to various other specialized roles within forensics, such as fingerprinting, ballistics, or handwriting analysis.
 Doing well in multiple areas could also encourage someone to move into a management track or continue their academic efforts for other scientific or investigatory career fields.

-Continue reading for more information about a forensic technician’s career outlook, salary, certifications, and education.
+Read more about a forensic technician’s career outlook, salary, certifications, and education.

 Locations with large populations have an immense demand for forensic technicians.
-The BLS shows that in May 2021, California had the highest demand for the profession, followed by Florida, Texas, Arizona, and New York (BLS May 2021).
+The BLS shows that in May 2023, California had the highest demand for the profession, followed by Texas, Florida, Arizona, and Virginia (BLS May 2023).

 The BLS reports that the industries with the highest demand for forensic technicians are the local government, followed by the state government.
 Medical and diagnostic labs, agricultural and engineering fields, and higher education also employ forensic technicians.